jknoxdev/jknox.b3x9.github.io/posts/b3x9_sitelog.md

 ### updates

+##### 241010 - resume draft
+after a quick idea, trying out how the site looks with my resume in draft mode! getting waaaay too many spam calls.
+I’m thinking about making a blog post on how to ‘go dark’ with phone calls..

 ##### 240923 - resume links
 just a quick fix, moved my resume in to a single column ATS friendly format.